junxit/us-congress-bills-110/derived/amendments.md

 ### 49 U.S.C. § 31111

-> by striking “drive-away saddlemount with fullmount” and inserting “driveaway saddlemount” ; and
+> by striking “drive-away saddlemount with fullmount” and inserting “driveaway saddlemount”; and

 | | |
 |---|---|